-Don’t you just love arms that are sculpted and well defined?
-I know I do.
+Don’t you just love arms that are sculpted and well-defined?
 Did you know that your triceps comprise about two-thirds of your upper arm.
 That’s pretty significant, and underscores the importance of paying attention to this important muscle.
 Then there’s those awesome bicep muscles that make your arms look so darn fabulous!
 Muscles don’t increase in strength on their own so we need to do targeted exercises to keep them in tip-top shape.
-Below are 8 tricep and bicep exercises you can do at home to make sure your arms look terrific.
+Below are 8 exercises you can do from home to get sculpted and defined arms.
 Let’s get started!

 Toned arms are visually appealing, and we all want them, but having strong arms isn’t just about aesthetics.
 They make performing daily tasks easier and more efficient, and also prevent injuries.